- What Do We Do?

 Greater company success as measured by profit and revenue

-To create and maintain a positive work culture, do the following:
+To create and maintain company culture during growth and expansion a positive work culture, do the following:

 Individual accountability breeds mutual responsibility, so make yourself accountable to set an example.